HewlettPackard/Rancher-on-SimpliVity/docs-src/config-core/vars-sample.md

 proxy:
   http:  "http://10.12.7.21:8080/"     #  http:  "http://user:password@10.12.7.21:8080/"
   https:  "http://10.12.7.21:8080/"
-  except: "localhost,.am2.cloudra.local,.hpe.org"
+  except: "localhost,.am2.cloudra.local,.hpe.org,10.15.152.0/24"

 rancher:
-  url: https://lb1.hpe.org        # this the FQDN at which Rancher Server can be reached
+  url: https://rancher.hpe.org    # this the FQDN at which Rancher Server can be reached
-  hostname: lb1.hpe.org           # generally same fqdn as the one in the url above but not necessarily
+  hostname: rancher.hpe.org       # generally same fqdn as the one in the url above but not necessarily
+  version: 2.3.6                  # version of rancher server 2.3.6 tested, defaults to 'latest' in rancher-stable
   validate_certs: False           #
   apiversion: v3                  # Playbooks designed for v3 of the API
   engineInstallURL: 'https://releases.rancher.com/install-docker/19.03.sh'    # All node templates use the same version of Docker
+# If user supplied certificate wanted
+#  tls_source: secret                               # either rancher or secret, letsEncrypt unsupported (See doc), rancher is the default
+#  tls_privateCA: true                              # if using a private root CA, default is false (ie you use a public root CA)
+#  tls_cacert_file: /home/core/certs/cacerts.pem    # file containing the root CA certificate.
+Relevant if tls_privateCA is true
+#  tls_certchain_file: /home/core/certs/cachain.pem # file containing the server certificate followed by the intermediate CA certs (if any)
+#  tls_certkey_file: /home/core/certs/tlskey.pem    # file containing the private key for the Rancher server

 user_cluster:
 # vm_template: hpe-ubuntu-tpl     # an existing VM template, the admin template by default
   name: api                       # name of the user cluster
-  csi: false                      # true to be done
+  csi: false
   vcenter_credsname: mycreds2     # only one vCenter cluster supported at this time
   pools:
    - name: master-pool